top of page

 About LaShawn Adams

-LaShawn Adams is a second year doctoral student and research fellow in Montclair State University's Counseling program.
-She is the president of the Chi Sigma Iota chapter counseling honor society at her institution.
-She is currently a Licensed Associate Counselor and a National Certified Counselor.
+LaShawn Adams is a PhD Candidate and research fellow in Montclair State University's Counseling program.
+She is the President of the Chi Sigma Iota chapter counseling honor society at her institution.
+She is currently a Licensed Professional Counselor and a National Certified Counselor.
 She is a former recipient of the NBCC Minority Fellowship program where she conducted psychoeducational groups on sexual health and HIV awareness for transitional age Black and Latinx females.
 In addition to being a counselor and doctoral student, she also serve as a professor teaching core counseling courses to Master’s counseling

 students at Montclair State University.
 She is heavily involved in research as a member of two research teams: the Transracial Adoption